-This programme is currently running in the London Boroughs of Barking & Dagenham, Hackney and Haringey.
-The project is funded by the Department of Health and is delivered with psychology support from the East London Foundation Trust and evaluation by the Anna Freud Centre (EBPU).
+This programme is currently running in the London Boroughs of Barking & Dagenham and Haringey.
+In Barking & Dagenham the project is funded by the Clinical Commissioning Group (CCG) & the Education Service and in Haringey by the Clinical Commissioning Group (CCG) through the Trailblazer Programme.
+It is delivered with psychology support from the East London Foundation Trust and evaluation by the Anna Freud Centre (EBPU).

 What does More Than Mentors offer?

-For the Mentors – young people aged 13 to 20 years are offered 2day/5 session accredited National Open College Network (NOCN) Level 2 training as a peer mentor, the opportunity to apply their mentoring skills, specialist supervision throughout the programme and further training and development of leaderships skills.
+For the Mentors – young people aged 11 to 20 years are offered 2day/5 session training as a peer mentor with the opportunity of gaining accredited National Open College Network (NOCN) Level 2 Award in Peer Mentoring, trained mentors have opportunity to apply their mentoring skills, receive specialist supervision throughout the programme and further training and development of leaderships skills.

-For the Mentees – young people aged 11 to 16yrs are able to meet with a mentor in a safe and supported setting for up to 10 sessions to build on their strengths and develop goals for their future.
+For the Mentees – young people aged 11 to 16 years are able to meet with a mentor in a safe and supported setting for up to 10 sessions to build on their strengths and develop goals for their future.

 For the Schools and Community Groups – As well as supporting your work with young people, the More Than Mentors team provide a Training the Trainers programme so that More than Mentors is sustainable locally.